Sharly-Chess/sharly-chess.github.io/docs/getting-started/papi-and-sharly-chess.en.md

 Soon, we’ll eliminate the dependency on the _Papi_ file entirely. _Sharly Chess_ will be usable anywhere, with federation-specific features provided through a plugin system.

-We already prepare a request to FIDE for the endorsement of Sharly Chess for FIDE tournaments.
+A process is underway to request that Sharly Chess be officially recognized by FIDE as approved software for FIDE-rated tournaments.

 {: .tip }
 > :point_right: For arbiters in France: no worries!
 Even once _Sharly Chess_ stops writing directly to `.papi` files, we’ll continue to support FFE workflows. _Sharly Chess_ now includes plugin support, and our **FFE plugin** will be able to generate a valid `.papi` file for submission to the federation.